bonjenny/bonjenny/README.md

 Here are some sentences to introduce me:

 - 🔭 I’m currently studying at    ...
 Dongyang Mirae University🏫
 - 🌱 I’m currently learning       ...
-React.js, JavaScript, and TypeScript ... etc💦
+React.js, JavaScript, and Python ... etc💦
 - 👯 I’m participating in         ...
 My graduation work, SHELF-ER📕
 - 🤔 I’m looking for help with    ...
 React.js💙
 - 💬 Ask me about                 ...
 All but Development knowledge😥